eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 Agents keep track of the *Clients* and the *Micro RTPS Entities* they create.
 The Agent uses the Entities to interact with the DDS Global Data Space on behalf of the *Client*.

-The communication between a *Micro RTPS Client* and a *Micro RTPS Agent* will support several transport, but currently only UDP.
+The communication between a *Micro RTPS Client* and a *Micro RTPS Agent* currently supports UDP and serial.
 While running *Micro RTPS Agent* will attend any received request from your *Micro RTPS Clients*.
 *Micro RTPS Agent* answers back with the result of a request each time a request is attended.